 Here is what you need to know about this Halloween candy cookie bar recipe:

-- Use a variety of candy.
-Seriously, anything goes, even candy corn!
-It’s fun to use different kinds for a variety of flavours and textures.
+- Anything goes!
+Even candy corn, so use a variety.
+It’s fun to use different kinds for various flavours and textures.
 My favourites to use are KitKats, M&M’s, Coffee Crisp and Reese’s Peanut Butter Cups.

 If you made this recipe and liked it, consider sharing it on Instagram and tagging @chrissymeetsworld.